Cat6 vs Cat7: How to Choose?

 GG45 vs RJ45

 Compared to other Ethernet cables such as Cat5, Cat5e, Cat6, Cat6a, and Cat7, the Cat7 cable is a bit different.
-Cat7 network cable is not recognized by TIA/EIA and it doesn’t use the traditional RJ45 connector (also known as the 8P8C connector).
+Cat7 network cable is not recognized by TIA/EIA and it doesn’t use the traditional RJ45 Connectors (also known as the 8P8C connector).
 GG45 connectors (GigaGate 45 connectors) are created for high-speed Cat7 cabling systems.
 GG45 is a proprietary connector that was developed by Nexans and standardized by IEC.
 It features 12 contacts to keep the maximum speed of Cat7 cables.
 Though GG45 connectors are compatible with RJ45 connectors, these connectors are hard to get.
 By the way, ARJ45 (Augmented RJ45) and TERA connectors are also designed for high-speed Cat7 cabling systems, but you can seldom see them in the industry.

 Durability